How to use NDVI in ArcGIS

 Highlight your layer by clicking it.

 Under properties, Select the NDVI icon which looks like a leaf.

 This will create temporary layer in the table of contents.
 Bright green indicates high NDVI.
 Whereas red has low NDVI.

 Highlight the new NDVI layer that you want to export by selecting it in the image analysis toolbar.

 Right click layer, and export raster to save into memory.

 High positive NDVI values (green) means high vegetation.
-While water usually has negative NDVI values (yellow and red), urban features usually are near zero.
+While water usually has negative NDVI values (yellow and red).
+In general, urban features usually are near zero.